Let's do this together!

 || With the Pledge Now button:

-FORWARD SAINTS will allow St. Andrew's to construct a new early childhood center, a healthplex, a 5th grade loft, and a learning commons and student support center.
+FORWARD SAINTS will allow St. Andrew's to construct a new Early Childhood Center, an Athletics and Recreation Center, a 5th grade loft, and a learning commons and student support center.
 The campaign will also fund renovations to the existing South Campus space and to the North Campus gym, dining commons, and Middle School.

 The new and renovated spaces will benefit every St. Andrew's student, from pre-K3 through grade 12, now and into the future.
 Receiving a diploma from St. Andrew's has always been a respected accomplishment.
 As the school's national reputation for excellence has grown, the distinction of being a St. Andrew's student or alumnus has also grown.
 FORWARD SAINTS builds on that proud heritage of excellence for current students, alumni, and Saints yet to come.